Solidaryca

 Political

-The design itself encapsulated the spirit of unity and defiance, and over time, it became a cornerstone of Poland’s national identity during a period of profound political change.
+The design itself brilliantly encapsulated the spirit of unity and defiance that characterised the movement.
+Its hand-drawn quality suggested authenticity and grassroots origins, while its bold, condensed form conveyed strength and determination.
+Over time, the logo became a cornerstone of Poland's national identity during a period of profound political transformation.